gofynd/fdk-client-java/documentation/platform/THEME.md

 | body | [AvailablePageSchema](#AvailablePageSchema) | yes | Request body |

-Use this API to update a page for a theme by its ID.
+Modify and update the content of a page.

 *Returned Response:*